7 Steps to Prepare an Emergency Evacuation Plan

 Step 2: Map out a primary evacuation route, including alternate routes in case your intended route is blocked.

 Step 3: Create a communication plan for use if family members become separated.
 Develop an alternate plan that everyone is comfortable with in case there is no landline or cell service.
 Remember that during certain emergencies, public safety officials will communicate the need to evacuate and other developments through various methods including the news media, social media and alert broadcasts to smartphones.
 These can be valuable information resources for individual family members should anyone become separated.

 Step 4: Be sure that you have ample fuel in your vehicle to reach your meeting place, remembering that you may not be able to take your preferred evacuation route.

-Identify a contact person outside the affected area.
-Give their contact information to everyone in the family so they can serve as points of contact should you get separated.
+Step 5: Identify a contact person outside the affected area and give that person’s contact information to everyone in the family so he or she can serve as a point of contact should you get separated.